ThyBretin/PracticleGraph/doc/ParticleGraph-Architecture.md

 #### `create_graph.py`
 - `createGraph(path: str)` - Create a particle graph for a given path
-- `processFiles(feature_path: str)` - Process files to build a list of files with particle data
+- `processFiles(feature_path: str)` - Process files to build a list of files with particle data, checking for stale/missing particles using file hashes and regenerating them as needed
 - `count_js_files(feature_path: str)` - Count total JavaScript files for coverage calculation

 #### `delete_graph.py`